anand1st/sshd-shell-spring-boot/README.md

 Getting a user's root directory for the purposes of SCP/SFTP is now made easier with the following approach:

     SshSessionContext.getUserDir()
-Upgraded jline to 3.9.0 and Apache SSHD version to 2.0.0. 'heapDump' commond now zips the dump and places it into the session user's directory if SCP/SFTP is enabled so that it can be downloaded.
+Upgraded jline to 3.9.0 and Apache SSHD version to 2.0.0. `heapDump` command now zips the dump and places it into the session user's directory if SCP/SFTP is enabled so that it can be downloaded.

 ### Version 3.5